amuradyan/SLe/notes/DetailedPlan.md

 Coding the SLIm tokenizer in JS.
 Reading a file and turning it into an array of tokens.
 If we are doing well, maybe we'll also introduce and handle multiline strings and comments.

+* Assign types to tokens during tokenization: strings, numbers and atoms.
+* Handle nested parentheses
+* Extra: ignore line comments /lines that start with a ';'/ during tokenization

+**NOTE:** Here, to avoid using classes I am leaning towards tuples of the form `[type, value]` where `type` is a string and `value` is the actual value of the token.
+TBD.

 ## Day 4

-We introduce the notion of evaluation\application, starting with evaluation\application of primitive values /'true', 'false', whole numbers and strings/ and primitive operations /cons, car, cdr, null?, '+', '-', .../.
+Introducing the notion of evaluation\application, starting with evaluation\application of primitive values /'true', 'false', whole numbers and strings/ and primitive operations /cons, car, cdr, null?, '+', '-', .../.
 The concrete primitives of SLIm will be decided during the course.

+* Implement the `meaning` function for primitives atoms: `true`, `false`, numbers, and strings
+* Implement the `meaning` function for lists\application in case of primitive operations: `cons`, `car`, `cdr`, `null?`, `eq?`, `+`, `-`
+* Extra: implement `*`, `/`, `not`, `and` and `or`.
+This also might be a homework exercise.

 ## Day 5

 We continue with the evaluation of expressions by introducing the `define` form and the idea of the environment.
 For simplicity, we resort to a single global environment implemented as a stack data structure.

+* Learn about the environment /entry -> frame -> environment/ and model it as a simple stack
+* Implement the lookup function in frames and entries the environment
+* Implement extension methods for  frames and entries of the environment
+* Implement the `define` form and the `meaning` function for it.
+Learn that not all forms evaluate to a value.

 ## Day 6

-We move on to introducing evaluating non-primitive forms /'cond', 'lambda', and 'quote'/.
-These are rather code-heavy days, so we might split them into two days.
+We move on to introducing evaluating non-primitive forms /'cond' and 'quote'/.

+* Implement the `meaning` function for the `quote` form
+* Implement the `meaning` function for the `cond` form, Learn about branching and the idea of the 'else' clause
+* Extra: implement the `if` form.
+This also might be a homework exercise.

 ## Day 7